How to Make a Roth Conversion

 Moving to a Roth IRA When Your Income Exceeds Roth IRA Limits

 Financial advisors often refer to this move as a backdoor Roth IRA, because it enables you to move your money into a Roth IRA by contributing first to a Traditional IRA.
-However, this switch can be complicated; you can learn more by clicking here.
+However, this switch can be complicated.

 The Disadvantages of a Roth Conversion

 Of course, alongside the above benefits, there are also disadvantages of a Roth conversion that investors should consider.
 For instance, typically, a Roth conversion has some kind of tax impact.

 Some disadvantages of a Roth conversion include the following:

 - You may have to pay income taxes now on conversion amounts that were previously deducted from your income.
 If your Roth IRA is with Betterment, we will not withhold these funds for you, so it requires a little bit of extra work on your end to make sure you settle up with the IRS.